 Monday-Friday, 9:00-5:00 p.m.

 Evening and weekend hours pending class schedule.
 Please call office at 412.741.4405 for weekly schedule.

 Public Transportation: Port Authority serves Sewickley Borough with Bus Routes 14 - Ohio Valley and 21 - Coraopolis.
 For customer service and schedule information, call 412.442.2000 or visit Port Authority Website at www.portauthority.org.

 Parking: Free parking is available in our lot located in the rear of the building, along both sides of Bank Street, and along the right side of Broad Street.

 Accessibility: Sweetwater welcomes individuals with disabilities to our facility and to participate in our various programs.
-Sweetwater is accessible to persons using a wheelchair and persons with limited mobility on both the lower and upper levels.
-Sweetwater's gallery, located on the mezzanine, is not accessible for those using a wheelchair or for those with limited mobility.
-Accessible entrances include the Bank Street entrance (lower level) and Sweetwater's parking lot entrance (upper level).
-Reserved parking is available for people with disabilities on Bank Street and in Sweetwater's parking lot.
-For inquiries concerning programming accommodations, please contact Cheron Urbanek at 412.741.4405 or firstname.lastname@example.org.
+Sweetwater is accessible to persons with limited mobility on both the lower and upper levels.
+Sweetwater’s gallery, located on the mezzanine, is not accessible for with limited mobility.
+Accessible entrances include the Bank Street entrance (lower level) and Sweetwater’s parking lot entrance (upper level).
+Reserved parking is available for people with disabilities on Bank Street and in Sweetwater’s parking lot.
+For inquiries concerning programming accommodations, please contact Julie Domineck at 412-741-4405 or firstname.lastname@example.org.
 Large print materials are available upon request.